A Linear-Time Variational Integrator for Multibody Systems: Linear-Time Variational Integrator

 \section{Linear-Time Variational Integrator}

 We introduce a new linear-time variational integrator which, at each time instance $t_k$, solves for the root of Equation \eqref{eq:DEL_function}.
-Our variational integrator consists of two linear-time algorithms for function evaluation and Jacobian update, which, as showin in Algorithm \ref{alg:root_finding}, determine the time complexity of the root-finding algorithm.
-We first derive DEL equation for multibody systems in a recursive manner, resulting a linear-time procedure to evaluate the function $f(\mathbf{q})$.
-Next, we introduce an impulse-based dynamic algorithm, which is also linear-time, to approximate the Jacobian.
-Replacing Line 3 and Line 5 in Algorithm \ref{alg:root_finding} with these two algorithms, we present a new linear-time quasi-Newton root-finding method for solving DEL equation.
+Our variational integrator consists of two linear-time algorithms for evaluating the DEL equation and updating the root, which, as shown in Algorithm \ref{alg:root_finding}, determine the time complexity of the root-finding algorithm.
+We first derive the DEL equation for multibody systems in a recursive manner, resulting a linear-time procedure to evaluate the function $f(\mathbf{q})$.
+Next, we introduce an impulse-based dynamics algorithm, which is also linear-time, to estimate the next configuration.
+Replacing Line 3 and Line 5 in Algorithm \ref{alg:root_finding} with these two algorithms, we present a new linear-time quasi-Newton root-finding method for finding the root of DEL equation.